-Then I muted all the kids, and I led them in some simple stretches and a fun warm-up of the Pizza Hut Song.
-I couldn’t hear them, but I could see the smiles and giggles as they sang along!
+Then I muted all the kids and led them in simple stretches and a fun warm-up of the Pizza Hut Song.
+I couldn't hear them, but I could see the smiles and giggles as they sang along!

 We then reviewed singing the major scale using the tonic sol-fa hand signs.
-I only gave them the starting note, and we sang accapella.
-(I don’t use the piano in the class, so this is nothing new for them.)
+I only gave them the starting note, and we sang acapella.
+(I don't use the piano in the class, so this is nothing new for them.)
 Then I asked for volunteers to try it by themselves.
-ALL of them put up their hands, so everyone sang and signed the scale.
+They all put up their hands, so everyone sang and signed the scale.
 (I unmuted the mics as their turn came up!)
-It was a GREAT review because they don’t have the hand sign cards on the wall like in my studio.
+It was a GREAT review because they don't have the hand sign cards on the wall like in my studio.